 f.
 They have made themselves crooked paths; whoever takes that way shall not know peace: Their choice and the consequences are plain.
 Their crooked paths will never lead them into the way of peace, meaning peace in the full sense of shalom.

 i.
-Paul quotes Isaiah 59:7-8 in Romans 3:15-17.
-He uses this passage, connected with other Old Testament passages, to demonstrate that man is a sinner from “head to toe.”
+Paul quoted Isaiah 59:7-8 in Romans 3:15-17.
+He used this passage, connected with other Old Testament passages, to demonstrate that man is a sinner from “head to toe.”